asecurityteam/serverfull-gateway/README.md

 -   Provide reasonable compatibility with AWS API Gateway features as they relate to managing request/response content and linking to AWS Lambda.

-We don't intend to add features outside of these goals except as they might be included from `transportd`.
+We don't intend to add AWS Lambda features outside of these goals except as they might be included from `transportd`.

+### Swagger-UI

+As is implied by the name "serverfull", this service can host a Swagger-UI endpoint.
+It is a termination point, and so should be used on a configured path that is strictly for hosting Swagger-UI.

 <a id="markdown-quick-start" name="quick-start"></a>
-## Quick Start
+## Quick Start - AWS Lambda

 Everything is driven by an OpenAPI specification.
 We use extensions to configure the server: